MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/ne-dxgi-dxgi_swap_effect.md

 <b>Direct3D 11:  </b>This enumeration value is supported starting with Windows 10.
-This flag is valid for a swap chain with more than one back buffer, although, applications only have read and write access to buffer 0.
+This flag is valid for a swap chain with more than one back buffer; although applications have read and write access only to buffer 0.

 <div class="alert"><b>Note</b>  Windows Store apps must use <b>DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL</b> or <b>DXGI_SWAP_EFFECT_FLIP_DISCARD</b>.